a-h/templ/docs/docs/04-core-concepts/01-components.md

 This code is unsafe!
 In code-only components, you're responsible for escaping the HTML content yourself, e.g. with the `templ.EscapeString` function.
 :::

-## Methods with components
+## Component as method on types

-templ supports methods on types.
+templ Components can be generated as methods on types

+Go code:

 ```
-package testmethod
+package main

 type Data struct {
 	message string